Nizar-Charrada/Tunisian-Dialect-Toxicity-Detection/README.md

 **Note: This AI model is part of a larger project, which is a browser extension aimed at filtering social media content.**

 ![TUNToxic](TUN.png)
-The Tunisian Dialect Toxicity Detection project aims to develop a reliable and efficient system for detecting toxic or offensive language in Tunisian dialect text.
+The Tunisian Dialect Toxicity Detection project aims to develop a reliable and efficient system for detecting toxic or offensive language in Tunisian dialect text written with arabic or latin characters.
 The goal is to provide a comprehensive solution that can identify and flag harmful content, promoting safer online communication in the Tunisian dialect.
 ### Description
 This project focuses on building a machine learning model capable of analyzing text data in the Tunisian dialect and determining if it contains toxic or offensive content.
 The model is trained on a labeled dataset comprising various types of toxic language commonly found in online platforms.
 The model supports Tunisian dialect written using Arabic characters (Arabic) and/or Latin characters (Arabizi) through a transliteration mechanism.
 This allows the model to handle text inputs in either writing system and provide accurate toxicity predictions.